Ilya Ziblat

 Commissioned by ensemble Meitar→.
 For fl. cl. vl. vla. vcl. pno. and live-electronics Premiere: 5 July 2012 Levontin 7, Tel Aviv, Israel (ensemble Meitar, cond.
 Guy Feder) ...

-Live soundtracks for silent movies have a double role: they serve both an autonomous musical score, accompanying the movie's narrative, highlighting climax point and creating subtle psychological subtexts; at the same time, they fill in the 'missing' post-production effects of this silent-film era masterpiece.
-These...
+Live soundtracks for silent movies carry a double role: a musical score, accompanying the movie's narrative, highlighting climax point and creating subtle psychological subtexts; as well as, they fill in the 'missing' post-production effects for these silent-film era.
+I was lucky to be invited by Amir...